 Pending approval from the placement coordinator, students may split an internship between two sites.
 Students must submit an application for each site along with necessary requirements.
 Students are to ensure that each site supervisor is notified of the split and that the split is agreeable by all parties.
+Students will be required to document hours at each site on Tevera timesheets.
 Students are not approved to have dual sites for practicum.